-Break away from routine: Consider taking a break from your daily routine.
+Consider taking a break from your daily routine.
 Travel somewhere new to get out of your comfort zone or take a breather from the stress of everyday life.
 This can be all about carving out deliberate time to focus on self-care as well.

-Re-evaluate your career: If work is a stress factor, talk with your supervisor to reduce your work hours or workload.
-If these changes don't improve your wellbeing, or if the career you're in is too stressful for you, it might even be time to consider switching jobs.
-Remember to prioritize your health as much as you can—work shouldn’t be more important than your health, but you will also have the ability to do your job well if you’re less stressed!
+If work is a stress factor, you might consider talking with your supervisor to find ways to manage or reduce your workload.
+If these changes don't improve your wellbeing or if the career you're in is too stressful for you, it might even be time to consider switching jobs.

-Cut out bad habits: Reduce your alcohol intake, try to cut out cigarettes if you're a smoker, and curb any binge-eating habits you may have.
-While all these habits can comfort you only for a short period, they do more harm to your health by adding more stress to your body in the long run.
+Reduce your alcohol intake and try to cut out cigarettes if you're a smoker.
+While all these habits may bring temporary relief, they may do more harm to your health by adding more stress to your body in the long run.

 How Not To Deal with Stress with Prediabetes

-You know what you should do to manage stress.
+You now know more about what you should do to manage stress.
 But what shouldn't you do?
-We've already explained how some coping mechanisms may make you feel like you're dealing with the stress but are not really effective.
+We've already explained how some coping mechanisms may make you feel like you're dealing with the stress but may be adding more stress over time.
 Here's a quick reminder of things that can do more harm than good.

 - Distracting yourself too much with endless hours of television can dull the brain.

-- Withdrawing from social life if you have social anxiety can feel like the proper response, but social isolation can cause health issues, especially later in life.
+- Withdrawing from social life if you have social anxiety can feel like the proper response, but social isolation can increase risk for health issues, especially later in life.

 - Overeating or undereating can lead to unhealthy weight fluctuations.